mikethenut/perturbationx/README.md

 ## Usage

-An example Jupyter notebook `example.ipynb` is available for step-by-step instructions on how to use the package.
-For advanced usage, refer to the documentation.
+An example Jupyter notebook [example.ipynb](https://github.com/mikethenut/perturbationx/blob/main/example.ipynb) is available for step-by-step instructions on how to use the package.
+For advanced usage, refer to the documentation and [Master's thesis](https://github.com/mikethenut/perturbationx/blob/main/Integration%20of%20gene%20expression%20data%20with%20causal%20networks.pdf).

-(TODO: add link to documentation and thesis)